The traditional firewall is dead or at the very least dying.

 As you can see this layer of security is business related and cannot be handled at technical level

 in a generic way.
-In light platform, we are providing a generic handler framework and our customers
+In Light, we are providing a generic handler framework and our customers

 can fill in the business rules to define fine-grained authorization.